How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Comparison to Observations of Close in Planets

 \section{Comparison to Observations of Close in Planets}

 In this section we compare predictions made if planet mass is limited by the flow isolation mass to trends identified in the population of close in planets.
 We point out that these trends are readily explained if planet mass is limited by flow isolation.
+For a discussion of super-Earth observations in the context of pebble isolation, see \citet{bij_2019}.